 1. The Prime Number Theorem

-The Prime Number Theorem describes the asymptotic distribution of prime numbers.
-It states that the number of primes less than or equal to a number n is approximately n / log(n).
+The asymptotic distribution of prime numbers is described by the Prime Number Theorem.
+It asserts that n / log(n) is about the number of primes that are less than or equal to a given integer n.

 2. Goldbach’s Conjecture and Python Experimentation

-Goldbach’s Conjecture suggests that every even number greater than 2 is the sum of two prime numbers.
+Every even integer larger than two is the sum of two prime numbers, according to Goldbach's Conjecture.
 You can experiment with this in Python by trying different even numbers and checking their prime sums.

 3. Mersenne Primes: Implementation in Python

-Mersenne primes are prime numbers of the form 2^p - 1, where p is a prime number.
+Prime numbers with the form 2^p - 1, whereas p is a prime number, are known as Mersenne primes.
 You can implement this formula in Python to check for Mersenne primes.

 Prime Numbers in Python: Real-World Case Studies